M26 Pershing: Super Pershing

-Post-World War II
+Post-World War II development

 In May 1946, due to changing conceptions of the U.S. Army's tank needs, the M26 was reclassified as a medium tank.
 Designed as a heavy tank, the Pershing was a significant upgrade from the M4 Sherman in terms of firepower, protection, and mobility.
 On the other hand, it was unsatisfactory for a medium tank (because it used the same engine that powered the M4A3, which was some ten tons lighter) and its transmission was somewhat unreliable.
 In 1948, the M26E2 version was developed with a new powerplant.
-Eventually, the new version was redesignated the M46 General Patton and 1,160 M26s were rebuilt to this new standard.
+Eventually, the new version was redesignated the M46 Patton and 1,160 M26s were rebuilt to this new standard.
 Thus, the M26 became a base of the Patton tank series, which replaced it in early 1950s.
-The M47 Patton was an M46 Patton with a new turret.
-The later M48 Patton and M60, which saw service later on in Vietnam and the various conflicts in the Middle East and still serve in active duty in many nations today, were evolutionary redesigns of the original layout set down by the Pershing.
+The M47 Patton was an M46 Patton with a modified hull front and new turret.
+The later M48 Patton and M60, which the former saw service later in the Vietnam War and both saw combat in various conflicts in the Middle East and still serve in active duty in many nations today, were evolutionary redesigns of the original layout set down by the Pershing.